BryceDecker/BinaryClassification/README.md

 We are aware that removing practice interviews from the data would yield much higher accuracy scores, as we identified in the Sentiment Analysis project.
 Being able to include game stats could offer further improvements through identifying additional impactful features.

-More data, more data, more data.
+More data, more data, and more data.
+Also, testing more random states - even consider doing it iteratively and analyzing these results.